Director of Health Services: Molly Wallace, RN, BSN

 Flu Vaccine is available in Health Services annually for $20.
 Health Services does not file any insurance but is able to give you a record of the shot that can be submitted to your insurance company for reimbursement per their policy.

-Allergy Shots are given during limited times.
-The student must coordinate between the ordering physician and the Campus Nurse.
+Allergy Shots are given during limited times in Health Services since there must be a physician present.
+The student must coordinate between the ordering physician (allergist) and the campus nurse.
 The nurse must have the orders from your physician and the serum is to be left in Health Services.
+There is a $20 per semester fee for allergy injections.
 See the Allergy Shot information sheet for additional information.

 Class & Work Absences